JiaHanXie/DSP/README.md

 ```

+### set sequence value
-- set sequence value, index must be an integer number list and value can be an integer, float or complex number list.
+- index must be an integer list, and value can be an integer, float or complex number list

 ```python
 sequence.set_sequence(index, value):